songyi30/ling-539-project/index.markdown

 date: 2025-05-07
 ---

 This tutorial shows how to extract **vowel duration** and **formants** (F1 and F2), two key acoustic features used to analyze vowel quality.
-While this can be done manually using software like **Praat**, it becomes time-consuming when working with large datasets.
+While this can be done manually using software like [Praat](https://www.fon.hum.uva.nl/praat/)., it becomes time-consuming when working with large datasets.
 The Python code provided below automates the process for multiple `.wav` recordings.

 ---